MarionOwino-ds/kidsync/README.md

-# kidsync
-this is a demo version of the  front end of the kidsync application
+check out the dashboard feature branch for both front end and backend resources